tanisha98x/Brick-Breaker/README.md

 2. Added an extra level
 3. Different colored bricks require a different number of hits to die, every time the bouncer hits a brick it changes color to a lower level brick until it reaches the lowest level (blue) and then disappears
 4. Method present to change the paddle image
+5. When the paddle reaches the end of the screen and you keep moving it, it will emerge from the other side of the screen

 ### Notes